Intercultural Competence Badge

 Do I have to take them all at once, or can I spread them out?

-Once I have completed the courses, how do I "get" my digital badge?
+How do I "get" my digital badge?